-If you think these fun, festive Red, White and Blue Glazed Shortbread Cookies look difficult to make, think again!
-They’re not only super easy, the decorating technique is also a breeze!
-Check out the video and you’ll be a believer!
+If you think these festive Red, White, and Blue Glazed Shortbread Cookies look difficult, check out the video and you’ll be a believer!
 They’re one-bowl, no-mixer and super delish!

 See what I mean?
 Easy peasy!
-And, as I said, they’re a super fun activity to do with children of all ages.
+And, as I said, they’re a super fun activity to do with children (of all ages).
 Each cookie turns out totally unique, so everyone will be thrilled with their own personal creations.

 Not American?
 Not a problem!
 You can make these fun cookies too and make them the colors of your flag.
 Or your school colors.
 Or your best friend’s favorite colors.
 Or whatever colors you fancy!